 The community will undertake the following strategies in initial implementation of the policies of this common value.
-While this list is only a starting point, and not all inclusive, the community shall periodically update strategies as tasks are completed or as additional action is necessary, based on monitoring of relevant indicators.
+This list is only a starting point, and not all inclusive.
+As strategies are completed and/or new best practices, technology and information become available, the community may pursue additional strategies.
+Prioritization of the strategies to be implemented will occur annually as described in Policy 9.2.b.